 In higher-volume packaging jobs, the die is not only a cutting tool.
 Waste removal, product stacking and machine stops directly affect production cost.

 Narrow bridges, internal holes and small waste pieces make stripping more difficult.
-Waste behavior should be reviewed before the job enters production.
+Waste behavior is reviewed before the job enters production.

 Blanking affects stack quality